TravelSizedLions/kleptool-package-manager/README.md

 Here, we have a popular language where users of it are:

 - Growing in number
-- Commonly using it for an industry famous for its non-modular, closed system solutions
+- Commonly using it for non-modular, closed system solutions
 - Limited in packaging options and standard libraries
 - Using it specifically for its synergy with more popular ecosystems

 #### Case Study #3: JavaScript

 Unlike our first two case studies, JavaScript has difficulties on the opposite end of the dependency resolution problem.
 Rather than having little to no support, JS/TS is *over-supported,* to the point of fragmentation in the language's community.
-While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications--all for a language which at its root was never intended for what it's become used for today.
+While most developers still source packages from the global NPM registry, the space has exploded with complexity, project bloat, poor quality packages, vulnerabilities, and competing standards, as the language itself has fragmented into multiple language specifications--all for a language which at its root was never originally intended for what it's used for today.

-With a decades-long schism in package management systems for JavaScript, new tools such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems, and each have their distinct downsides:
+With a decades-long schism in package management systems for JavaScript, new tools such as yarn, deno, bun, pnpm, and others continue to re-solve the same core problems, and each have their distinct upsides and downsides:

-- `npm`: The original and still most widely used, but notorious for massive node_modules folders, slow installs, and a history of security incidents (remember the left-pad debacle?).
+- `npm`: The original and still most widely used, but notorious for massive node_modules folders, slow installs, and a history of security incidents

 - `yarn`: Introduced to address npm’s speed and determinism issues, but added its own lockfile format and quirks.
 Yarn v1 and v2+ are almost different ecosystems.

-- `pnpm`: Aims to solve the disk space problem by using a content-addressable store and symlinks, but can trip up tooling that expects the traditional node_modules layout.
+- `pnpm`: Aims to solve npm's node_modules bloat problem by using a content-addressable store and symlinks, but can trip up tooling that expects the traditional node_modules layout.
 - `deno`: Created by the original author of Node.js, Deno ditches node_modules entirely and fetches dependencies directly from URLs, but this breaks compatibility with the vast npm ecosystem and requires a different mental model.
+Why did you do this to me, Ryan?
+Direct URL imports?
+Seriously?
+Did you really have to make this problem even harder, bro?
 - `bun`: A newer, ultra-fast runtime and package manager, but still maturing and not yet as widely adopted or as stable as the others.

 Each of these tools tries to fix pain points in the ecosystem, but the result is a development landscape where: